September 24, 2024

 Seattle, Wash. – After almost four and a half years, The Satanic Temple’s infernal litigation against four former members may finally be coming to end.

-On Tuesday, a judge in King County Superior Court dismissed with prejudice all remaining claims by the nontheistic religion’s for-profit corporation “United Federation of Churches, LLC”, ruling unequivocally that the ex-members TST sued after being critical of the religion and its owners had the lawful right to use the Facebook page “Evergreen Memes for Queer Satanic Themes” while the Temple had “no rights or interest in the Memes Page.”
+On Tuesday, a judge in King County Superior Court dismissed with prejudice all remaining claims by the nontheistic religion’s for-profit corporation “United Federation of Churches, LLC”.
+Judge Suzanne R. Parisien ruled unequivocally that the ex-members had the lawful right to use the Facebook page “Evergreen Memes for Queer Satanic Themes,” while the Temple, which launched the suit following criticism of the religion and its owners, had “no rights or interest in the Memes Page.”

 The corporation’s doing-business-as name is “The Satanic Temple.”